How to Install VMware Tools on Ubuntu [9 Easy Steps]

 TL;DR

-To install VMware tools on Ubuntu, you can follow these steps:
+To install VMware tools Ubuntu, you can follow these steps:

 1. Update and upgrade your system by running: sudo apt update and sudo apt upgrade.